-Affiliate marketing is a skill that you can master.
-Before you go and writing and sharing links for no reason you must learn the basics of it.
+Affiliate strategy marketing is a skill that you can master.
+Before you go and write and share links for no reason you must learn the basics of it.
 Get the main idea of it and think forward.

 The common issues can be fixed, but connecting the right products can be time-consuming.